ManoloMancelli/Persephone-3-Pro/Changelogs/IPD PCB.md

 FFC ribbons are now perfectly safe from tearing since there is no stress from angling the panels.

 ## IPD PCB no. 3
+New, experimental PCB which now features built-in gyroscope module